Golf’s S’pore Ladies Masters returns in June, to include eight spots for local amateurs

 established herself on the Ladies European Tour (LET),after turning professional in 2024.

-The 21-year-old has three wins on the circuit and became the first Singaporean to win the LET’s Order of Merit with her feat in 2025.
+Tan has three wins on the circuit and became the first Singaporean to win the LET’s Order of Merit in 2025.

 At the upcoming edition, eight spots have been reserved for Singapore amateurs, with four nominations and four earned via qualifying events organised by the Singapore Junior Development Tour.